 Bioethics: its role in public policy

-This event will bring together perspectives from Parliament, Government, media and other sectors to reflect on how issues in bioethics are an important part of debates and decision making in different policy and public environments; how these issues are discussed and debated; and how they can influence society in different ways.
+The event brought together perspectives from Parliament, Government, media and other sectors to reflect on how issues in bioethics are an important part of debates and decision making in different policy and public environments; how these issues are discussed and debated; and how they can influence society in different ways.

 - Roger Highfield, Director of External Affairs, Science Museum Group